-The mission of the Berlin Police Department is to provide community-oriented law enforcement designed to protect life and property and maintain order, while assuring fair and equal treatment for all.
+The mission of the Berlin Police Department is to provide community-oriented law enforcement, designed to protect life, property and maintain order, while assuring fair and equal treatment for all and to continually enhance the training and expertise of each member of the police force.

 Berlin Police Department Overview